Lumisumu/carrot-comic-downloader/README.md

 # Carrot Comic Downloader 1.3

 Python program for downloading webcomics and converting them into PNG file format.
 It supports importing your own script, but it also has automated support for Pikmin 4 promo comics and Dark Legacy Comics.
-More supported comics are planned.

 Originally project was started because I needed a convenient way to download all Pikmin 4 promotional comics and convert them from AVIF to PNG.